 War films aiming to up the ante on Saving Private Ryan, which mostly did a very good job of accurately depicting the horrific effects of modern weaponry on the poor sods at its receiving end.

 Nevertheless, Saving Private Ryan itself did have at least two occasions of soldiers disintegrating either from explosives detonating point-blank or extremely large-caliber weapons fire. (a 20mm cannon that decapitates one man and grotesquely maims two others.
-Several other soldiers are shown having lost limbs to mortar and shell fire.)
+Several other soldiers are shown having lost limbs to mortar and shell fire.
+And one soldier essentially evaporates when his Sticky Bomb goes off before he is ready.)
 This may be an example of Reality Is Unrealistic, however, since small arms aren't shown to cause as much bodily destruction.

 Narrator: I mean, CRAP MAN.
 Look at that!
 That's, like, his stomach-plug, on the ground back there, you don't see that every day!...
-Tha- that doesn't really seem possible when you think about it.
-I mean with body organs and cartilage and stuff.
-I mean I'm no doctor, but that was like one clean chunk!
+I mean, tha- that doesn't really even seem possible, if you think about it.
+I mean with body organs and cartilage and bones and- I mean I'm no doctor, but it was like one clean chunk!

 The movie itself subverts this at the end: there's a confirmed fake trailer for a sequel, which features the man who had his stomach punched out spinning the stomach plug around on a chain.

-The martial arts movie Riki-Oh (also called The Story Of Ricky) is infamous for indulging in this.
+The martial arts movie Riki Oh The Story Of Ricky is infamous for indulging in this.
 Aside from a famous clip of a man smashing another man's head between his palms (used on The Daily Show during the Kilborn years), one scene shows a disemboweled man trying to strangle the hero with his intestines.

 The original manga went even further with this, including such gruesome spots as the titular character uppercutting a man, causing his fist to go up through the bottom of his opponent's jaw, through his mouth, or another time when he cut open an absurdly large opponent's stomach with a slash of his hand.
 And those are only the tamer examples.
 There's a reason that each issue is called "Violence #" instead of Chapter #...